Zero-Luminance/zero-luminance-f1/README.md

 ## Description:
 [Formula 1](https://en.wikipedia.org/wiki/Formula_One) is the highest class of single-seater motorsport where teams compete for the FIA Formula 1 Constructors & Drivers Championships.

 This project is a Formula 1 fan website capable of uploading opinion & informative articles about the sport.
-Although ***incomplete***, the final product of this website should be able to allow users to inferface with the website via comments for each article, & the ability to sign up for notifications.
+Although ***incomplete***, the final product of this website should be able to allow users to interface with the website via comments for each article, & the ability to sign up for notifications.

 ![Demo gif of website home page](assets/readme-media/home-page-showcase.gif)